 Finally, this class has shown time and time again that it will stop at nothing to maintain its power and privilege.

-This class of monopoly capitalist is the principal target of revolution in the United States.
+This class of monopoly capitalists is the principal target of revolution in the United States.

 This group also includes a section of large local land developers and real estate speculators, a section of well-off intellectuals, some big entertainers and cultural figures, and a section of politicians, including some big city mayors.